BrandonMatuszyk/BrandonMatuszyk/README.md

 👋 Hey there!

-🚀 Let me introduce myself: I'm Brandon Matuszyk, a passionate Full Stack Engineer Developer, and my specialty is crafting awesome React Applications.
+🚀 Let me introduce myself!
+I'm Brandon Matuszyk, a passionate Full Stack Engineer Developer, and my specialty is crafting awesome React Applications.
 My journey into the world of coding began as a self-taught developer, and I fine-tuned my skills further by attending the Sabio Coding Bootcamp.
 I've had hands-on experience with a diverse tech stack, including ReactJs, Axios, JavaScript, JQuery, HTML, CSS, Bootstrap, Formik, C#, .NET, SQL, and RESTful APIs.

 👨‍💻 I'm genuinely enthusiastic about exploring new technologies.
 It all started in 2020 when I delved into the foundations of JavaScript, and I've been on an exciting learning journey ever since.